0xPikapool/website/docs/welcome/roadmap.md

 ### v4 - Legendary

 WAIT, but the roadmap only goes to `v3`.
 Thats right anon.
-In version 4, pikapool becomes a legendary pokemon.
+In `v4`, pikapool becomes a legendary pokemon.
 Its compute grows past the ability of computers and becomes reliant upon farms of shrimps hooked up to neuralink to enable infinitely scalable and trustless compute.